Skip to main content

 Surgery for a Cancer of Unknown Primary

-Surgery is a common treatment for many types of cancer if they are found at an early stage.
+Surgery is used to treat many types of cancer, if they are found at an early stage.
 But because cancer of unknown primary (CUP) has already spread beyond the site where it started, surgery is less likely to be helpful.

 The type and extent of surgery will depend on where the cancer is and how extensive it is.
 If surgery is used, it may be followed by radiation therapy and possibly chemotherapy to try to kill any remaining cancer cells in the body.